NVIDIA/TensorRT-Model-Optimizer/examples/llm_sparsity/README.md

 ## Build TensorRT-LLM Engine

-For guidance on how to build TensorRT-LLM engines, please refer to [link](../llm_ptq/README.md#TensorRT-LLM-Engine-Build).
+For guidance on how to build TensorRT-LLM engines, please refer to [link](https://nvidia.github.io/TensorRT-LLM/commands/trtllm-build.html#trtllm-build) and use the `--weight_sparsity` flag.
-To validate the built TensorRT-LLM engines, please follow the instructions at [link](../llm_ptq/README.md#TensorRT-LLM-Engine-Validation).